twisted/imaginary/imaginary-todo.md

 all the things that you *can* see by looking at a particular thing, then make some decisions about how to present the things that you can see.

+The problem with doing it this way is that LookAt then needs to know explicitly about clothing, and about carrying, and if it needs to know about clothing and carrying then how is it to be extended to support things like carrying invisible, enchanted objects, and so on?
+The idea that something you're carrying would be hidden in some way (simple example; you're holding a gun behind your back) really ought to be expressable without monkeying with the core logic in language.py every time.

+Actually there's a more serious problem.

+We pass 'observer' to the 'vt102' method of DescriptionConcept, but this comes from the 'visualize' method of Thing directly.

+Which means DescriptionConcept has a *direct* reference to the name, the description, the exits, and the IDescriptionContributor powerups present on itself.

+So if I 'look at' you, I call a method on you and get "your" description, as tailored to me; but by that point, the ability to customize that description has been curtailed significantly, because the only consideration of the *whole path* that goes between the "looker" and the "lookee" is done in the CanSee delgating retriever.
+In other words, if I can see you, I can see _all_ of you.

+Better would be to do the visibility query in the action, then do the UI-centric assembly and ordering of strings on the results of doing that.